The NAU PHT Lab is recruiting new members! If you are interested in joining us, please reach out.

 Personal page: http://jareduval.com / Email: Jared.Duval@nau.edu

 Tochukwu Ikwunne is a Postdoctoral Scholar in the School of Informatics, Computing, and Cyber Systems at Northern Arizona University, where he works under the direction of Jared Duval, who runs the Playful Health Technology Lab.
-His research interests focus on how computing technologies mediate wellness, health, and human behavior, as well as how digital interventions's design processes can be designed to improve user engagement.
+His research interests focus on how mobile technologies mediate wellness, health, and human behavior, as well as how digital interventions's design processes can be designed to improve user engagement.
 He has published more than 15 peer-reviewed articles to his credit.

 Email: Tochukwu.Ikwunne@nau.edu